Internal Funding Opportunities

-DESCRIPTION: The Seed Grant Program to Support the Arts and Humanities will provide funding to help support the Arts and Humanities faculty research and scholarly activities.
+DESCRIPTION: The Seed Grant to Support the Arts and Humanities (SGSAH) Program will provide funding to help support Arts and Humanities faculty research and scholarly activities.
 The purpose of the program is to assist faculty in building their careers and contributing to their disciplines by exploring new scholarly, creative, and research activities.

 FUNDING AMOUNT: $25,000 will be allocated annually for this program, with individual awards limited to a maximum of $1,500.

 ELIGIBILITY: Faculty in the departments of English, Communication, Modern and Classical Languages and Literature, History, Philosophy, Music, Theatre & Dance, and Visual Arts in the rank of assistant, associate, and full professor, (without regard to tenure status) are eligible with the exception of persons known to be in their last year of employment.
-NEW FOR FY2018: Applicants are REQUIRED to attend a workshop on developing an application for the Seed Grant Program.
+Applicants are REQUIRED to attend a process workshop for submitting an internal funding application.
 See our Research Education Events page for more information and to register.

 APPLICATION INSTRUCTIONS: Applications must be submitted through the InfoReady Review platform.
-NEW FOR FY2018: Administrative approval will be handled using the online Cayuse Research Suite.
+Administrative approvals are handled online using Cayuse SP.
 This REPLACES the use of the paper USA Transmittal Form.
 See the Application Guidelines (downloadable above) for an Appendix on using Cayuse to route proposals.

 FUNDING AMOUNT: $200,000 will be allocated for this program, annually.
 One award will be made per year upon successful recruitment of an eligible candidate.
 The award must be used exclusively to supplement university and/or college/school funds committed as part of a start-up package for a new faculty candidate.
 This award is made on a first come, first served basis.
 If an annual award is not made, funds will be carried forward to the next academic year.